-The Associate Synod in America, therefore, having condemned this Union as above stated, and agreed to testify against it, proceeded at their meeting in Pittsburgh, 1827, to assign reasons for so doing.
+The Associate Synod in America, therefore, having condemned this Union as above stated, and agreed to testify against it, proceeded at their meeting in Pittsburg, 1827, to assign reasons for so doing.
 The substance of these reasons is as follows:

-1. In the Basis of that Union, the majority of the General Synod agreed to set aside their Testimony from being any more what they had, till then, held it to be, -a term of communion; while it was not denied to be a testimony agreeable to the word of God, and also necessary as an acknowledgment of what his church had formerly attained, and as a condemnation of backslidings, and contrary errors.
+1. In the Basis of that Union, the majority of the General Synod agreed to set aside their Testimony from being any more what they had, till then, held it to be,-a term of communion; while it was not denied to be a testimony agreeable to the word of God, and also necessary as an acknowledgment of what His church had formerly attained, and as a condemnation of backslidings, and contrary errors.

-2. In agreeing to said Basis, the General Associate Synod agreed to decline the acknowledgment, which, till then, had been made by the whole Secession body, of the perpetual two ministers were sent to them, and directed, if they saw cause, to constitute themselves into a presbytery, obligation of the National Covenant of Scotland, and of the Solemn League and Covenant for maintaining and carrying on a work of reformation in the three kingdoms.
+In agreeing to said Basis, the General Associate Synod agreed to decline the acknowledgment, which, till then, had been made by the whole Secession body, of the perpetual obligation of the National Covenant of Scotland, and of the Solemn League and Covenant for maintaining and carrying on a work of reformation in the three kingdoms.

-3. In agreeing to the third article of the Basis, the General Associate Synod declined adopting the Westminster Confession of Faith and Catechisms, as a part of the covenanted uniformity of the church of Christ in the kingdoms of Britain and Ireland.
-Nor is the Confession received according to the act of the General Assembly receiving it in 1647, which had been the usual manner of receiving those standards in the Secession church.
+3. In agreeing to the third article of the Basis, the General Associate Synod declined adopting the Westminster Conssion of Faith and Catechisms, as a part of the covenanted could not join in church fellowship with the general body of the Presbyterians here, and desiring the synod to take them under its inspection.

+uniformity of the church of Christ in the kingdoms of Britain and Ireland.
+Nor is the Confession received according to the act of the General Assembly receiving it in 1647, which had been the usual manner of receiving those standards in the

+Secession church.

-4. In the Basis there is no adherence to the Directory of the Westminster Assembly for Public Worship; no express adherence to the act of the Associate Presbytery respecting the doctrine of grace; nor to other acts of the Associate Presbytery and of the Associate Synod for promoting reformation; such as acts condemning the Burgess oath, the Masonic oath, &c.
+4. In the Basis there is no adherence to the Directory of the Westminster Assembly for Public Worship; no express adherence to the act of the Associate Presbytery respecting the doctrine of grace; nor to other acts of the Associate Presbytery and of the Associate Synod for promoting reformation; such as acts condemning the Burgess oath, the Masonic oath, etc.

 5. In agreeing to said Basis, they agreed to a scheme which omits what had been done in the Secession Church to guard against lax, or, what has been called, free communion.
-It is obvious that there is nothing more in this Basis in opposition to such communion, than there is in the profession of the Relief church, and others, bearing the Presbyterian name, which allow and practise such communion.
+It is obvious that there is nothing more in this Basis in opposition to such communion, than there is in the profession of the Relief church, and others, bearing the Presbyterian name, which allow and practice such communion.
 6. In agreeing to said Basis, they neglected a necessary testimony against singing hymns of human composition in divine worship.

-7. In agreeing to said Basis, they agreed to an unwarrantable exercise of forbearance; as their not censuring church members for swearing the religious clause in some burgess oaths.
+7. In agreeing to said Basis, they agreed to an unwar-rantable exercise of forbearance; as their not censuring church members for swearing the religious clause in some burgess oaths.

-8. In agreeing to the Basis, they imposed an undue restraint upon ministers respecting matters of their public profession, as appears in the preamble to the Basis.
+In agreeing to the Basis, they imposed an undue restraint upon ministers respecting matters of their public profession, as appears in the preamble to the Basis.